How does it interact with other schemes?

 Universal credit and tax credits

 Both working tax credit and child tax credit are gradually being replaced by universal credit.
 You cannot claim both together.
-Universal credit is being rolled out across the UK.
-Eventually, everyone who is claiming tax credits will be moved across to universal credit.
-You can find out more about the introduction of universal credit in our main tax credits and benefits section.
+Universal credit is now available across the UK which means most people can no longer make a brand new claim for tax credits and will claim UC (or pension credit) instead.
+Eventually, everyone who is currently claiming tax credits will be moved over to UC – this is expected to happen between 2020 and 2023.
+You can find out more about the introduction of universal credit in tax credits and benefits.

 Universal credit and free childcare

 You cannot claim the childcare element of universal credit to cover any free childcare.
-When your child starts getting free childcare, you must tell DWP about the change in the childcare costs you pay.
+When your child starts getting free childcare, you must tell DWP about any change in the childcare costs you actually pay for.
 See our free childcare page for more information.

 Universal credit and other childcare support